Western American English: Pacific Northwest

 The states of Oregon and Washington show a mixture of features that vary widely among the local speakers themselves.
 Overall, these features are strongly similar to both Californian as well as Canadian English.
 Studies are therefore inconclusive about whether this region constitutes a distinct dialect or not.
+One feature of many Pacific Northwest dialects is the pre-velar merger, where, before /g/, /ɛ/ and /æ/ are raised, and /eɪ/ is lowered, causing beg and vague to rhyme, and sometimes causing bag to sound similar to or rhyme with both of them.
+Younger speakers may also show signs of the aforementioned California Vowel Shift.

 Utah

-The English of Utah shows great variation, though little overall consistency, making it difficult to classify as either a sub-dialect of Western American English or a separate dialect of its own.
+The English of Utah shows great variation, though little overall consistency, making it difficult to classify as either a sub-dialect of Western American English or a full dialect of its own.
 Members of the LDS Church may use the propredicate "do" or "done", as in the sentence "I would have done", unlike other Americans, suggesting a more recent British influence within the Church.
+Some speakers may realize the /ɹ/ as a flap [ɾ] after /θ/.
 One prominent older, declining feature of Utah English is the cord-card merger without a horse-hoarse merger, particularly along the Wasatch Front, which merges /ɑɹ/ (as in far) and /ɔɹ/ (as in for), while keeping /oʊɹ/ distinct (as in four).
-Utahns may use slightly distinct vowel placement and vowel space area during articulation, particularly with young, female speakers documented as pronouncing /æ/ as higher than —the opposite of a typical modern Western accent.
-Throughout the Mormon corridor beyond Utah, practicing Mormons tend to lag behind regional dialect changes while maintaining characteristic Utah features.
+Utahns may use slightly distinct vowel placement and vowel space area during articulation, particularly with young, female speakers documented as pronouncing /æ/ as lower than /ɑ/, unlike other Western dialects.
+Throughout the Mormon corridor beyond Utah, practicing members of the Church of Jesus Christ of Latter-day Saints tend to lag behind regional dialect changes while maintaining characteristic Utah features.